 If you have homeschooled for any length of time, you have probably realized that you are getting a fabulous education.
 There is something about having to explain something to someone else that helps one understand something at a deep level.

 We help maximize our children’s ability to learn when we encourage them to be the teacher.

 Educational philosopher, Charlotte Mason, refers to this as “narration.”
 Encourage your child to explain to you what they have learned.
 Give them opportunities to tell others what they are learning – whether that is dad at the dinner table, a grandparent via Skype, or even a skeptical pediatrician.

 5. Take a Brain Break

-Implementing these simple strategies not only helps to maximize learning but allows us to create a more enjoyable learning experience.
+Implementing these simple strategies helps to maximize learning and allows us to create a more enjoyable learning experience.
 And when we give our children the gift of a love of learning and the knowledge of how they can make this happen, we set them off on a life-long adventure.